lekeodewuyi/TCAS-logical-coverage-testing/README.md

     Test 3: ./tcas 10 1 2 1 601 2 1 2 2 2 0 0

 You can learn more about it [here](https://docs.google.com/document/d/1O623tHkZjLpcOOhK0bUFGjoZYaDJnR-4BVIkos_hLK8/edit?usp=sharing)

-Project was a collaboration with Christine Celona and Lakshmi Palaparthi.